BevAlc Insights’ 2022 Rosé Wine Category Forecast

 - Josh Cellars

 Outside of France, large brands with significant recognition among consumers drive the seasonal rosé spike across Drizly.
-American rosés make up 60 percent of Drizly’s top 10 brands, led by wineries in California and New York.
-In total, American rosés hold 34 percent of share.
+American rosés produced by wineries in California and New York make up 30 percent of the platform’s 10 best-selling brands.

-Other rosé-producing countries, such as Argentina, Spain, Portugal, and New Zealand hold one percent of share each.
-Italian rosé as a category has dropped to three percent of share, down from four percent last year.
+Other rosé-producing countries such as Australia, Argentina, and New Zealand each hold one percent share.
+Italian rosé as a category has held steady at three percent share of rosé sales by country.

 Who Is Drinking Rosé?

-While significant rosé marketing is targeted at younger consumers and millennials, rosé is popular across generations on Drizly.
-Rosé sales over-index in East Coast markets that see more dramatic seasonal changes, including New York City, Boston, New Jersey, Washington, D.C., and Connecticut.
+Regionally, rosé sales over-index in East Coast markets that see more dramatic seasonal changes, including New York City, New Jersey, Washington, D.C., and Connecticut.

 The Future of Rosé